 From 2021–2025, our tequila profiles balanced Highland and Lowland agaves evenly.

-The 2026 release shifts to 30% Highland and 70% Lowland agaves, with a more pronounced earthy, spicy character.
+The 2026 releases shift to 30% Highland and 70% Lowland agaves, with a more pronounced earthy, spicy character.

 LA ELABORACIÓN DE UN TEQUILA EXCEPCIONAL